anthonyjclark/cs181r/_interactives/README.md

 Let me know if you want to add additional dependencies.

+## Interactive Platforms

+Let's try to stick to the following example for interactives:

+- Holonomic Robot
+- Quadrotor (2d and/or 3d)
+- Differential Drive Robot
+- Tricycle Robot
+- Inverted Pendulum

 ## Note About ESLint

 ESLint version 9 is the latest version (as of this writing).
 However, eslint@^8 is the latest version compatible with @stylistic/eslint.
 We will move to eslint@latest later (using `npm init @eslint/config@latest`).